andrewglynch/rock_paper_scissors/README.md

 # rock_paper_scissors

-Simple text-based Rock, Paper, Scissors game that compares a randomly generated computer guess to the player's input, returns a result, and keeps track of the on-going score.
+This repo contains a two files:

+rock_paper_scissors.py is a text-based RPS game that the player can play.

+rock_paper_scissors_statistics.py is a Monte Carlo simulation of a defined number of RPS games that returns win-loss-tie statistics, and shows a graph of the player's cumulative net wins over the range of games played, e.g. a random walk.